Mariana-Tek/engineering-ladder/makers/engineer_i.md

 ---
 ### [Communication](/README.md#communication)

-- Be mindful and empathetic in communicating with others.
 - Actively participate in team meetings.
 - Provide regular status updates to your team about the state of your work, as well as any roadblocks.
 - Write readable, well-documented code with detailed commit messages.